SS Drottningholm: Home Lines

 The company that bought Drottningholm in 1948, renamed her Brasil and registered her in Panama is variously reported to have been the Panamanian Navigation Company or South American Lines.
 It was associated with the Italian Home Lines, and SAL was a major shareholder.
 Brasil's new route was between Genoa and Rio de Janeiro.

 In 1951 the ship was refitted in Italy with modern, more spacious accommodation for fewer passengers, and reduced tonnage.
 Her ownership was transferred to Mediterranean Lines, Hamburg America Line chartered her, renamed her Homeland and put her on a route between Hamburg and New York via Southampton and Halifax, NS.

 In 1952 the ship was transferred to the route between Genoa and New York via Naples and Barcelona.
 From 1953 she was owned directly by Home Lines.

 The ship served for half a century.
 When built she was a technological pioneer.
 In one world war she was a warship and survived being torpedoed.
 In another she was a peace ship and did notable humanitarian work.
 By the end of her career was the oldest liner in scheduled transatlantic service.

 In 1955 she was sold to the Società Italiana di Armamento (Sidarma), who scrapped her at Trieste.
-The liner was 50 years old by then and, other than the shore tender Nomadic, was the last surviving ship in connection with the Titanic incident as well as the last former member of the Allan Line.
+The liner was 50 years old by then and, other than the shore tender SS Nomadic, was the last surviving ship in connection with the Titanic incident as well as the last former member of the Allan Line.